bane360000/bane360000/README.md

 I am a computer science graduate with second class honors, with a master's degree in view (M.sc Computer Information Technology), and a certified google digital marketer with a specialty in SEO with 3 years of experience working with Fiverr as a seller.
 I just started making inroads with my theoretical knowledge in the software development industry.
 I am currently learning the front-end stack(HTML>HTML5>CSS>CSS3>Javascript>React).
 I will be open and enthusiastic about working on projects around the mentioned front-end technologies.

-* 🌍  I'm based in Abuja
+* 🌍  I'm based in Abuja, F.C.T, Nigeria.
 * ✉️  You can contact me at [peterakan@gmail.com](mailto:peterakan@gmail.com)
 * 🧠  I'm learning CSS
 * 🤝  I'm open to collaborating on interesting projects